 How To Find Shark Teeth in Folly Beach, SC

-The fossilized teeth are jet black and have an almost polished look to them.
-Many times the sun hits them just right and they gleam in the sand.
-While picking up any black looking item from the sand may result in a lot of disappointment as pieces of broken shells and bottles surface instead of a tooth, it is good practice for a beginner.
+For the novice shark’s tooth finder, unearthing a tooth from the shell-covered sand might seem like an impossibility, but the trick is to know what to look for.
+One of the best ways to identify shark’s teeth is to look for certain angles and shapes in the sand.
+The fossilized teeth are jet black and triangular, and have an almost polished look to them.
+When the sun hits them just right they gleam in the sand.
+You’ll experience your share of disappointment as you uncover broken shells and the occasional bottle instead of a tooth, but it is good practice for a beginner.

-If a find does seem like a tooth, check to see if it is breakable.
-Like human teeth, fossilized sharks teeth are incredibly hard to break (unless pulverized by a hammer or something of the like).
-If the find isnt easily breakable, resembles the triangular teeth of a shark, and has a thickened base, then the find was most likely a success.
+If a find does appear to be a tooth, check to see if it is breakable.
+Like human teeth, fossilized shark’s teeth are incredibly durable (unless pulverized by a hammer or other blunt instrument).
+If the object isn’t easily breakable, resembles the triangular teeth of a shark and has a thickened base, then the find was most likely a success.
+Sometimes just scanning the surface of the sand isn’t going to reveal a tooth, so you can always bring tools like a shovel, trowel or bucket to scoop up the sand, and a colander or strainer to sift through sediments along the waterline.

+The teeth on Folly come from a variety of different sharks including sand tiger, lemon, bull, tiger and reef sharks.
+Consult our shark teeth identification guide to determine the species.
 Teeth on Folly Beach range in size from that of a fingernail to the length of an adult finger.
-However, in some areas, much larger teeth can be found.
+However, in some areas, much larger teeth can occasionally be found, such as that of the prehistoric Megalodon (whose name means “giant tooth”), an extinct shark that inhabited the oceans millions of years ago.

-If all attempts to find a tooth render zero finds, one good way to practice is to buy a tooth from a souvenir shop and place it in the sand.
+Just remember to be patient because much like viewing wildlife, hunting shark’s teeth requires perseverance.
+If you still come up empty-handed, one good way to practice is to buy a tooth from a souvenir shop and place it in the sand.
 This provides tooth-seekers with an eye for what the teeth look like in the sand and it becomes easy to spot them.

 But if that method fails as well, then pocket the purchased souvenir tooth and pass it off as an authentic find.
 Nobody will know the difference.